 The Greater Giyani Municipality has established the MPAC and a chairperson has been appointed on full time bases.
 Members of the MPAC are 8.
+The new governance model has been introduced and the municipality has designated ten(10) councilors as chairpersons of portfolio committees assisting the political heads of portfolio committee and provides oversight toward the activities of executive committee.

 The committee has quarterly meetings, and an admin officer has been appointed to support the office.
 A position of a researcher has been included during the strategic planning session to ensure effective and efficient functionality of the office.
-The committee has assessed the annual report for 2018/19 and also engaged in a public participation session in that regard.
+The committee has assessed the annual report for 2019/20 and also engaged in a public participation session in that regard.
+The new governance model has introduced 10 new chairpersons of portfolio committee which support the executive committee and provide oversight function.